-We work with social entrepreneurs and their funders to build capacity, develop and evaluate programs, and raise money.
+We work with social entrepreneurs and their funders to develop and evaluate programs, build organizational capacity and culture, and raise money.
 Our best work is with organizations poised for growth, turnaround, or pivot.
-We provide strategy, social impact reporting, and fundraising services.
+We have been providing strategy, social impact reporting, and fundraising services since 1998.

 WE'RE IN LOVE.